-There are 2 tours with strong focus on the 1916 Rising:
+There 2 tours with strong focus on the 1916 Rising:

 This tour celebrates the female rebels, romantics and heroines of Glasnevin.
 Amongst the graves you will visit are Anne Devlin, Countess Markievicz, Margaret Burke Sheridan, Sinéad De Valera and Hanna Sheehy Skeffington.

-This tour of Glasnevin Cemetery will give your group an alternative view of the varied heritage that Ireland’s largest cemetery holds and the history within its walls.
+This tour of Glasnevin Cemetery will give an alternative view of the varied heritage that Ireland’s largest cemetery holds and the history within its walls.

-An experienced guide will take you through the graves and tell you the stories of figures such as…
+They will visit the graves and hear the stories of little known figures such as …

 … the man who opened Sydney Harbour Bridge – when he wasn’t meant to!